tobychui/zoraxy/docker/README.md

 If you are attempting to access your service from outside your network, make sure to forward ports 80 and 443 to the Zoraxy host to allow web traffic.
 If you know how to do this, great!
 If not, find the manufacturer of your router and search on how to do that.
 There are too many to be listed here.
 Read more about it from [whatismyip](https://www.whatismyip.com/port-forwarding/).

-In the examples below, make sure to update `/path/to/zoraxy/config/` with your actual path.
-If a path is not provided, a Docker volume will be created at the location but it is recommended to store the data at a defined host location.
+In the examples below, make sure to update `/path/to/zoraxy/config/`.
+If a path is not provided, a Docker volume will be created at the location but it is recommended to store the data at a defined host location or a named Docker volume.

 Once setup, access the webui at `http://<host-ip>:8000` to configure Zoraxy.
 Change the port in the URL if you changed the management port.